Sergei Pankejeff: Criticism of Freud's interpretation

 Critics, beginning with Otto Rank in 1926, have questioned the accuracy and efficacy of Freud's psychoanalytic treatment of Pankejeff.
 Similarly, in the mid-20th century, psychiatrist Hervey Cleckley dismissed Freud's diagnosis as far-fetched and entirely speculative.
-Dorpat has suggested that Freud's behavior in the Pankejeff case as an example of gaslighting (attempting to undermine someone's perceptions of reality).
+Dorpat put forward Freud's behavior in the Pankejeff case as an example of gaslighting (attempting to undermine someone's perceptions of reality).

 Daniel Goleman wrote in 1990 in the New York Times:

 Freud's key intervention with the Wolf Man rested on a nightmare in which he was lying in bed and saw some white wolves sitting on a tree in front of the open window.
 Freud deduced that the dream symbolized a trauma: that the Wolf Man, as a toddler, had witnessed his parents having intercourse.
 Freud's version of the supposed trauma, however, was contradicted by the Wolf Man himself, Sergej Pankejeff, in an interview with Karin Obholzer, a journalist who tracked him down in Vienna in the 1970s.

 Mr. Pankejeff saw Freud's interpretation of his dream as 'terribly far-fetched.'
 Mr. Pankejeff said, 'The whole thing is improbable,' since in families of his milieu young children slept in their nanny's bedroom, not with their parents.

 Mr. Pankejeff also disputed Freud's claim that he had been cured, and said he resented being 'propaganda' and 'a showpiece for psychoanalysis.'
 Mr. Pankejeff said, 'That was the theory, that Freud had cured me 100 percent.'
 However, 'It's all false.'